waycrate/waycrate.github.io/outreach/gsoc/2024/idea-list.md

 ### Description:

-Wayshot allows users to perform screen capture / streaming using CPU-copyback which leads to us being bottlenecked by the CPU throughput.
-This also includes image transformations on the CPU.
+Currently Wayshot performs screen capturing and streaming through the CPU causing bottlenecking and severe performance degradation.

-With the introduction of a DMA-BUF backend, we aim to expose a client-size API for directly capturing and performing all image-transformations at the GPU level.
-This enables high performance streaming over applications like OBS using our custom desktop portal backend.
+Through the introduction of a DMA-BUF backend and a client-side API for performing capturing and image transformations on the GPU.
+This idea will enable high performance streaming over applications like OBS using our custom desktop portal backend.